-Husky freshman Gabbie Plain throws perfect game
+Freshman Gabbie Plain throws seventh perfect game in Husky softball history

 - Report: Seahawks went to scout Josh Allen, and Russell Wilson's camp wants to know why

-Plain said she was no thinking about the perfect game in the final inning.
+Plain said she was not thinking about the perfect game in the final inning.

-“I was just focused on trying to get back into it after the rain delay, because it can be really difficult to come back from something like that,” she told the Pac-12 Network.
+“I was just focused on trying to get back into it after the rain delay, because it can be really difficult to come back from something like that,” she told the Pac-12 Networks.

 Julia DePonte hit a three-run triple to key the Huskies’ big second inning.